 Closer look at Roughdeck AX Axle Scales

-The Rice Lake RoughDeck® AX heavy capacity floor scale system includes two fully electronic, RoughDeck low profile floor scales, four on/off ramps and two signal trim junction boxes.
+The Rice Lake RoughDeck AX heavy capacity floor scale system includes two fully electronic, RoughDeck low profile floor scales, four on/off ramps and two signal trim junction boxes.
 The RoughDeck AX scale is available in a size of 32 W x 84 L x 6 H ( 81.3 cm x 213.4 cm x 15.2 cm) and each has a capacity of 30,000 lbs (13,608 kg).
 Once combined with the ramps, the total length is 204″ (518.2 cm).

 Cardinal Truck Scale Manufacturing

 Cardinal Scale’s truck scale manufacturing processes was featured in a Fall 2008 episode of cable TV’s popular program “How It’s Made” airing on the Science Channel.
 The segment details the production of a 70-foot-long electronic Cardinal truck scale.
 Beginning on a microscopic level with the creation of the strain gauges that reside in the scale’s load cells, the educational program charts the manufacturing course of a Cardinal model EPR truck scale.
-It proceeds to show the welding processes involved in the steel tubing and load cell stands, the powder paint process, and final assembly where the finished truck scale is shown with test weights being applied to measure its superb accuracy.

 The episode first aired in November 2008 and will be translated into over 3 dozen different languages to be shown internationally.
-One of the reasons Cardinal was asked to participate on the show was worldwide brand name » Continue reading “Cardinal Truck Scale Manufacturing”
+One of the reasons Cardinal was asked to participate on the show was worldwide brand name Continue reading

 Above Ground or Pit type Truck Scales